Team-BHP > Team-BHP Reviews > Test-Drives & Initial Ownership Reports

 Congratulations on the car.
 A very detailed review.
 Similar to the old official reviews.
 Liked the sections and appropriate details.
 Enjoy your drive.

-busydrive is offline
+busydrive is online now

 Reply